2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/object-link.md

 uid: NetCode.DynamicCode.Link
 ---

-# Link / @Link Object in Razor / .net
+# Link / @Link Object in Dynamic Code

 Basically you can always link around to other pages, websites or views using normal `<a href="...">text</a>` html.
 And often you just want to add some parameters to the current Url like `?id=27` - but the behavior of this can be very different depending on the DNN settings.
 The `Link` object helps you handle this.